Close

 Core Documents

-- Valid passport: Minimum 3 months validity beyond intended departure, issued within the last 10 years, with at least 2 blank pages
+• Valid passport: Minimum 3 months validity beyond intended departure, issued within the last 10 years, with at least 2 blank pages for visa stamps

-- UAE residence visa: Valid for at least 3 months beyond your planned return.
-If your visa expires soon, address this proactively in a cover letter
+• UAE residence visa: Valid for at least 3 months beyond your planned return date.
+If your visa expires within this window, include a proactive explanation in your cover letter demonstrating strong ties to UAE

 Business-Specific Documents